When others are Weak, They are Strong – Navy Nurse Corps at 114

+“It is no surprise that the World Health Organization declared 2020 and 2021 International Year of the nurse.
+This honor recognizes the powerful impact, sacrifice and steadfast devotion of nurses globally in the world’s fight against the deadly Coronavirus Disease 2019 pandemic.
+Navy nurses have been a vital part of this effort,” Gillingham shared.

+“For the 20th year in a row, nursing was names the most trusted profession in the annual Gallup Honesty and Ethics poll.
+Military officers were also in the top five.
+A double win, in my book, for Navy Nurses and I could not be more proud,” added Gillingham.

-A cut above…wrapping up recognition of National Nurses Week, May 6-12, with the Navy Nurse Corps 114th birthday, May 13, 2022, the most experienced and youngest Nurse Corps officers participated in the traditional cake-cutting portion of the ceremony.
+After all letters were read, the most experienced and youngest Nurse Corps officers participated in the traditional cake-cutting portion of the ceremony.
 Capt.
 Patrick Fitzpatrick, NHB director and NMRTC Bremerton commanding officer, who initially enlisted in the Navy Reserves as a Seabee from Missoula, Montana, in 1992, was joined by Lt. j.g.
-Samantha Dahl, a Florida native approaching four years of duty and recently assigned to NMRTC Bremerton (official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer)
+Samantha Dahl, a Florida native approaching four years of duty, recently assigned to NMRTC Bremerton from Naval Medical Center San Diego.

+“I couldn’t think of a better job than nursing in the military.
+I always wanted to help others,” explained Dahl, a University of Central Florida graduate who credits one of her professors with prior Navy Nurse Corps experience with kindling her interest to get where she is today.

+Nurse Corps officers like Dahl follow in the footsteps of Fitzpatrick, handling a host of specialties as part of their overall duties, including family nurse practitioner, executive medicine, nurse anesthetist, clinical nurse, perioperative nursing, maternal child, ambulatory, medical surgical, critical care, and pediatric nursing.

 |Date Taken: